anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 It is not used to describe a device.
 Endpoints are accessible via .well-known URIs.

-TODO: double-check
-To utilize the EST server endpoints on the domain-registrar, the registrar-agent will act as client towards the domain registrar.
+To utilize the EST server endpoints on the domain registrar, the registrar-agent will act as client towards the domain registrar.

 The registrar-agent also acts as a client when communicating with a pledge in responder mode.
 Here, TLS with server-side, certificate-based authentication is not directly applicable, as the pledge only possesses an IDevID certificate.